Loretta Lynch: Early life and education

 Lynch was born in Greensboro, North Carolina.
-Her mother, Lorine Lynch, a school librarian, and her father, Lorenzo Lynch, a Baptist minister, both graduated from the HBCU Shaw University.
-The Student Nonviolent Coordinating Committee (SNCC) was founded on the campus of Shaw University.
+Both her mother, Lorine Lynch, a school librarian, and her father, Lorenzo Lynch, a Baptist minister, were graduates of Shaw University.
 As a child, she spent hours with her father, watching court proceedings in the courthouse of Durham, North Carolina.
-Her early interest in court proceedings was increased by hearing stories about her grandfather, a sharecropper and pastor, who in the 1930s had helped people move to the north to escape racial persecution under the Jim Crow laws of the time.
-She also attended the Governor's School of North Carolina, a prestigious summer program for academically and intellectually gifted high school students.
+Her early interest in court proceedings was inspired by hearing stories about her grandfather, a sharecropper and pastor, who in the 1930s had helped people move to the north to escape racial persecution under the Jim Crow laws of the time.
+She attended the Governor's School of North Carolina, a prestigious summer program for academically and intellectually gifted high school students.
 Lynch earned a Bachelor of Arts in English and American literature from Harvard College in 1981 and a Juris Doctor from Harvard Law School in 1984, where she was a member of the Harvard Legal Aid Bureau.
 She is a member of Delta Sigma Theta sorority, and was a charter member of the Xi Tau chapter of the sorority while at Harvard.
 In 2017, Lynch was awarded an honorary degree from Duke University.